devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 }
 ~~~

-Contrary to the first command we a read number of color structures provided.
+Contrary to the first command we read number of color structures provided.
 If this number isn't equal to the number of LEDs we report error back to
 the gateway.
 Otherwise we read color for each LED individually (Z->Y->X)
 and apply it.